jameslnewell/react/packages/react-observable/README.md

 ### useObservable()

-Start observing the observable immediately to request data from a server.
+Start observing an observable immediately e.g. fetch data from the server when a component is mounted

 ```js
 import React from 'react';